-Whether you’re relocating to a new residence or simply shipping something, you’ll probably end up buying bubble wrap at some point.
-There are a wide range of bubble wrap sizes and grades available, each suited for different tasks.
-But what size and grade are suited for your specific needs?
+Whether you’re relocating to a new residence or simply shipping something, you’ll almost certainly need bubble wrap at some point during the packing process.
+There are a wide range of bubble wrap sizes and grades available, and each is suited for different tasks.
+So what size and grade is best suited for your specific needs?

 Discover the different sizes, grades, and their unique protective qualities, and consult our bubble wrap size chart to determine which ones are the right types of bubble wrap to use when moving or shipping certain items.

 You may not have known it, but there are numerous types of bubble wrap designed for different purposes.
 If you have an unusual item to transport, you might be looking for something that offers a little more protection than your standard bubble wrap.
 In addition to the basic grades, there are specially designed grades that offer unique types of protection:

 - High grade bubble wrap: High grade bubble wrap, sometimes known as strong grade, is made with stronger plastics that won’t "pop" as easily.
 This grade should be used any time you are wrapping heavy items, or at times when there is significant risk of the item being dropped.
 The stronger bubbles will help maintain the cushioning.